 National Telecommunicator Week

-This news was released 245 days ago and may contain inaccurate information.
+This press release was posted 1,565 days ago and may contain inaccurate information.

 April 14-20 is National Public Safety Telecommunicators Week.
 Introduced in Congress by the Association of Public-Safety Communications Officials (APCO) International in 1991, this week is dedicated annually to public safety professionals who answer 9-1-1 calls, dispatch emergency professionals and equipment, and render life-saving assistance to the citizens everywhere.